 The wind passing along my skin, a butterfly, the birdsong that wakes me – I not only hear them but I can feel them move through me.
 I have become mindful of the little things.
 I have become aware of impermanence.

 I’m secretly grateful to be alive.
 The experience of trauma and healing has led me to place of gratitude and deeper awareness.
 I don’t think that I will ever forget what happened.
-It was a lesson in love for me.
-Him I have already forgotten and all I can say about him is that he is an aberration of what it means to be human.
+It was a lesson in love for me that threatened my life.

 I know the signs now of emotional and physical abuse and if anything I am more optimistic about love because I now know what love is not.